HangfireIO/Hangfire.io/_posts/2014-11-15-hangfire-pro.md

 But every time I faced Windows Services, message queues and other difficult-to-understand problems and hard-to-maintain solutions, my head exploded into a billion pieces.
 At the same time I looked at Rails' [Sidekiq](http://sidekiq.org) and wished to have a simple .NET alternative for background job processing.
 That is why I began to develop [Hangfire](http://hangfire.io) (yep, just for the loader).

 Slightly more than a year passed from the [first commit](https://github.com/HangfireIO/Hangfire/tree/d58a619ebc487ef28bef8c6e7f4df8e1d51ee8c5) and [first version](https://www.nuget.org/packages/Hangfire/0.1.0) of Hangfire.
-This was my first open-source project that is being used more than in one organization, and it was an amazing experience for me to grow a project from scratch.
+This was my first open-source project that is used more than in one organization, and it was an amazing experience for me to grow a project from scratch.
 I'm glad to see more and more people coming to the project and giving positive ratings and unvaluable feedback.

 I want to keep Hangfire project as free as possible, but eliminate the most dangerous risk – the absence of time.
 There are many things to be done, including problems, new features, documentation, and I want to do them in a reasonable time.